emarinuk/captains-log/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;return func()<br />

 ### Lesson 156 Exercise
 Took a while to figure out how to find the parameter, but once I did the solution was spot on

+### Lesson 166 Fibonacci Exercise
+Horribly wrong.
+Just because I did not think enough and went for the usual recursive solution and tried to apply generators into that.
+It did not go well...